mwmlln/tails-on-trails/README.md

 ### Site Owners Goals

- In addition to user goal's following need to be achieved in order to provide safe forum site
+  In addition to user goal's following need to achieve in order to provide safe forum site

  * Non-registered site visitors have restricted access to the appropriate pages
  * New posts and comments need to be approved before displayed on the site for safe use.
- * Control the users, posts, comment for any inappropriate use of the site
+ * Control the users, posts, comment for any inappropriate use of the site Existing features

 ### USER STORIES